Electroconvulsive therapy: Schizophrenia

-Effects
+Effects and adverse effects

-Aside from effects in the brain, the general physical risks of ECT are similar to those of brief general anesthesia; the US Surgeon General's report says that there are "no absolute health contraindications" to its use.
+Aside from effects on the brain, the general risk for adverse effects stemming from ECT are similar to those of brief general anesthesia; a Surgeon General of the United States's report stated that there are "no absolute health contraindications" to its use.
 Immediately following treatment, the most common adverse effects are confusion and memory loss.
 Some patients experience muscle soreness after ECT.
-There is evidence and rationale to support giving low doses of benzodiazepines or otherwise low doses of general anesthetics, which induce sedation but not anesthesia, to patients to reduce adverse effects of ECT.
+Other common adverse effects of ECT include headache, jaw soreness, nausea, vomiting, and fatigue.
+These side effects are transient and respond to treatment.
+There is evidence and rationale to support giving low doses of benzodiazepines or lower doses of general anesthetics, which induce sedation but not unconsciousness, to patients to reduce the likelihood of adverse effects of ECT.
+Severe adverse cardiac events occur in between one in forty and, maximally, one in fifteen patients administered ECT.

-While there are no absolute contraindications for ECT, there is increased risk for patients who have unstable or severe cardiovascular conditions or aneurysms; who have recently had a stroke; who have increased intracranial pressure (for instance, due to a solid brain tumor), or who have severe pulmonary conditions, or who are generally at high risk for receiving anesthesia.
+While there are no absolute contraindications for ECT, there is an increased risk for patients who have unstable or severe cardiovascular conditions or aneurysms; who have recently had a stroke; who have increased intracranial pressure (for instance, due to a solid brain tumor); who have severe pulmonary conditions; or who are generally at high risk for adverse effects from anesthesia.

 In adolescents, ECT is highly efficient for several psychiatric disorders, with few and relatively benign adverse effects.

 Risk of death

 A meta-analysis from 2017 found that the death rate of ECT was around 2.1 per 100,000 procedures.
-A review from 2011 reported an estimate of the mortality rate associated with ECT as less than 1 death per 73,440 treatments.
+A review from 2011 reported an estimated ECT mortality rate of fewer than one death per 73,440 treatments.